Faith (George Michael album): Recording

 The album took over a year to make.
 The first songs to be put together for the album were "I Want Your Sex (Part 1)" and "Look at Your Hands" (working title "Betcha Don't Like It"), recorded in August and September 1986 respectively, at Sarm West Studios in London.
 Both songs were originally intended for singer David Austin before Michael kept them for his own album.
 However, it wasn't until February 1987—after six months of little activity—that recording had properly started, this time at the Puk Studios facility, located near Randers, Denmark.
 The lack of press activity there proved it to be a comfortable environment for Michael to work in without harassment.
 Songs were usually written by Michael bit by bit in the studio, often with the aid of technology such as drum machines to help create basic rhythms; he would then develop ideas further from there.
 Rather than using a live rhythm section (as was the case on Wham!'s Make It Big), each instrument was overdubbed in the main studio.
 Michael would use session musicians to help realise his musical ideas, otherwise he'd try playing a lot (if not, all) of the parts himself, as was the case on "I Want Your Sex (Part 1)", "Hard Day" and "Monkey".
-The recording sessions at Puk, however, ended in late May shortly after the recording of the title track, "Faith", owing to Michael beginning to suffer from a bout of cabin fever, according to engineer Chris Porter.
-Sessions later resumed at Sarm West, where the latter stages of production would take place.
+The recording sessions at Puk, however, ended in early June shortly after the recording of the title track, "Faith", owing to Michael beginning to suffer from a bout of cabin fever, according to engineer Chris Porter.
+Sessions later resumed at Sarm West Studio 2, where the latter stages of production would take place.

-In addition to playing various instruments on the album, he wrote and produced every track on the recording except for one, "Look at Your Hands", which he co-wrote with David Austin.
+In addition to playing various instruments on the album, he wrote and produced every track on the recording except for one, "Look at Your Hands", which he co-wrote with Austin.
 A contemporary "black" pop-R&B album, Faith showcases Michael's vocals in a new style mode.
 Its songs are littered with introspective lyrics, which generated controversies about Michael's personal relationships at that time.
 The album comprises many musical styles including soul ("Father Figure", "One More Try"), rock ("Look at Your Hands", "Faith", "Hand to Mouth"), funk ("Monkey", "Hard Day") and jazz ("Kissing a Fool").